pallets-eco/flask-admin/doc/quickstart.rst

         :target: ../_images/quickstart_5.png

 You can disable uploads, disable file or directory deletion, restrict file uploads to certain types and so on.
-Check :mod:`flask.ext.admin.ext.fileadmin` documentation on how to do it.
+Check :mod:`flask.ext.admin.contrib.fileadmin` documentation on how to do it.

 Examples
 --------